DataDog/integrations-core/supervisord/README.md

   #  socket: unix:///var/run//supervisor.sock
 ```

 Use the `proc_names` and/or `proc_regex` options to list processes you want the Agent to collect metrics on and create service checks for.
-If you don't provide either option, the Agent tracks _all_ child processes of supervisord.
+If you don't provide either option, the Agent tracks _all_ child processes of Supervisor.
 If you provide both options, the Agent tracks processes from both lists (i.e. the two options are not mutually exclusive).

 Configuration Options

-- `name` (Required) - An arbitrary name to identify the supervisord server.
+- `name` (Required) - An arbitrary name to identify the `supervisord` server.
 - `host` (Optional) - Defaults to localhost.
-The host where supervisord server is running.
+The host where the `supervisord` server is running.
 - `port` (Optional) - Defaults to 9001.
 The port number.
 - `user` (Optional) - Username
 - `pass` (Optional) - Password
 - `proc_names` (Optional) - Dictionary of process names to monitor
 - `server_check` (Optional) - Defaults to true.
-Service check for connection to supervisord server.
+Service check for connection to the `supervisord` server.
-- `socket` (Optional) - If using supervisorctl to communicate with supervisor, a socket is needed.
+- `socket` (Optional) - If using `supervisorctl` to communicate with Supervisor, a socket is needed.

 See the [example check configuration][4] for comprehensive descriptions of other check options.